How To Become a Data Engineer

 - Distributed Systems by Lindsey Kuper

 I would also highly recommend the book Designing Data-Intensive Applications by Martin Kleppmann.
 He has a blog.
-Also if you prefer blogs I would recommend take a look at the series of posts about distributed systems by Vaidehi Joshi.
+Also if you prefer blogs I would recommend taking a look at the series of posts about distributed systems by Vaidehi Joshi.

 💌 Join the mailing list